-- 5.1.
-Unless otherwise ordered by a joint determination made by the Chairman and Vice Chairman, nominations referred to the Committee shall be held for at least 14 calendar days before being voted on by the Committee. - 5.2.
-Each member of the Committee shall be promptly furnished a copy of all nominations referred to the Committee. - 5.3.
+5.1.
+Unless otherwise ordered by the Committee, nominations referred to the Committee shall be held for at least 14 days before being voted on by the Committee.

+5.2.
+Each member of the Committee shall be promptly furnished a copy of all nominations referred to the Committee.

+- 5.3.
 Nominees who are invited to appear before the Committee shall be heard in public session, except as provided in Rule 2.1. - 5.4.
-No confirmation hearing shall be held sooner than seven calendar days after receipt of the background questionnaire and financial disclosure statement unless the time limit is waived by a majority vote of the Committee. - 5.5.
+No confirmation hearing shall be held sooner than seven days after receipt of the background and financial disclosure statement unless the time limit is waived by a majority vote of the Committee. - 5.5.
 The Committee vote on the confirmation shall not be sooner than 48 hours after the Committee has received transcripts of the confirmation hearing unless the time limit is waived by unanimous consent of the Committee. - 5.6.
-No nomination shall be reported to the Senate unless the nominee has filed a response to the Committee's background questionnaire and financial disclosure statement with the Committee.
+No nomination shall be reported to the Senate unless the nominee has filed a background and financial disclosure statement with the Committee.